EQ8 Collector’s Edition BOB Block libraries

 Happy Designing!

-New Product!: Add-on EQ8 Block Libraries for AccuQuilt Qubes
+New Product!: Add-on EQ8 Block Libraries for AccuQuilt GO!
+Qubes

 I am very excited to introduce a new product in my shop.
 Most of you know that I am an EQ8 Superfan.
 I design my quilts in EQ8, I teach EQ8, and I use EQ8 to create my original patterns.
 This past year I finally jumped on the AccuQuilt bandwagon and became an AccuQuilt GO!
 Getter.
 I love how quickly I can cut out a quilt with my GO!
 Cutter and have a project all ready to sew.